MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 For this step-by-step guide to work, you need to make sure your respective flight controller support PX4-ROS 2/DDS Bridge.
 One way to check this, is if the setting UXRCE_DDS_CFG can be found and set to TELEM2 - Using Qgroundcontrol.

+Install image included in link on microSD (64 Gb is recommended - space for logging of fligt data).
+Use a tool as BalenaEtcher.
+Link: https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image

+Boot Machine.

 Fix keyboard language if needed